bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 SSH Keys allow the client to establish a connection to the server without having to enter your password everytime!
 This is through a public and private key, stored in the server and client respectively.

 1. In order to generate an ssh key run `$ ssh-keygen` on your computer (the client)
 2. Next, choose a file location to save the key.
-It will give you a recommendatio in parenthesis.
+It will give you a recommendation in parenthesis.
 3. Afterwords, enter a passphrase/password.
 You will be asked to enter it a second time.
 4. The public/private key pair will be created and located in the indicated location.
 5. The entire interaction should look something like this: